Find yourself becoming a little more cynical every year as a leader?

 Leadership is a series of wins and losses.
 If you’re like me, you hardly notice the wins, but you feel every loss.

 Years ago, a mentor pointed out to me that most pastors never grieve their losses.
 Every time someone leaves your church, it’s a loss.
 Every time you do a funeral, it’s a loss.
-Every time you can’t do what you hoped you could do as a leader, it’s a loss.
+And every time you can’t do what you hoped you could do as a leader, it’s a loss.

 Most of us just stuff the losses; pretending they don’t matter.